Mazen-Embaby/basic-gradle-JavaFx/README.md

 **Description**

-basic application which illustrate the designing the UI by using FXML and code.
+basic application which illustrate the UI designing by using FXML and code.